octopusthink/nautilus/src/components/ui/Link/README.md

 ## Usage

 Use a `<Link>` component where you would usually use an `<a>` tag in HTML.
+If you use the `href` prop, this link will behave exactly like an `<a>` tag; if you use the `to` prop instead, this component will use `react-router-dom`'s `Link` component to output a link that your app can use to navigate to other routes you have defined.

 ### Use this component for...

 - Navigating to other pages or content, on the same site or another site.
 - Creating an inline link in a paragraph or other span of text.
-- Creating a link to wrap around multiple elements (ie, an image and some text).
+- Creating a link to wrap around multiple elements (eg: an image and some text).

 ### Don't use this component for...

 - Primary navigation for your site.
-Use a Menu instead.
+Use a `<Menu>` instead.
 - Performing an action.
 Use a `<Button>` instead.
 - A standalone navigational link.
 Use a `<Button navigation>` instead.